dinopoke/obsidian-vault/Portfolio Review.md

 ---
-title: "Porfolio Review"
+title: "Portfolio Review"
 tags:
 - example-tag
 ---

-# Porfolio Review
+# Portfolio Review
 Created: 2022-07-20 11:50

 be more specific with the design work